 An EU Pet Passport is a compilation of documents that your pet needs in order to travel.
 With an EU pet passport, your dog, cat or ferret will be able to travel freely through the EU without enduring a quarantine period.
-The documents must be issued by an official veterinarian within the EU.
+For an official EU Pet Passport the documents must be issued by an official veterinarian within the EU.
+If you are travelling to the EU from a non-EU country, you will need a microchip, rabies vaccination and animal health certificate.
 Essentially, a pet passport demonstrates that your pet is fit and healthy to travel.

 The documents required to travel depend on which country you are travelling from, and which country you are entering.
 Each country has different rules and requirements to export and import pets.
 These also vary between pet species.
 We will discuss the requirements in detail below.